DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** It's kinda tough as I'm not familiar with the syntax (yet).
 However, I plan to follow multiple tutorials to help me with that.

+### Day 75: 2018 May 15th

+**Today's Progress**: I wrote the first 3 suites with Jasmine for my app.
+Then I deepened a little bit my understanding of closures in JavaScript.

+**Thoughts:** Testing is clearly an interesting skill to have in one's toolset.
+I will spend more time on this.